Mobility of Spiders

 The following silhouette graphic is an image taken from a video sequence recorded while a European araneomorph specimen was running forward.
 The legs are numbered with R for the right side an L for the left.
 The graphic also is labelled to show whether each limb was extending or flexing at the moment the image was captured.
 If you study this image carefully you should be able to see that each leg is about a half-cycle out of phase with the equivalent leg on the other side of the spider's body.
 It also appears that the actions driving/releasing/lifting-away/preparing-to-drive do not take exactly the same amount of time, namely a quarter of the cycle, but the sequence of driving does appear to follow the 4-3-2-1 pattern.

 However, after even a relatively brief period of carefully watching a variety of spider species putting their legs to good use most people will probably conclude that it is simplistic to say that every kind of spider uses its legs only in the 'classic' 4-3-2-1 pattern.
 Spiders use their legs for a variety of purposes and in a variety of circumstances and need to be able to vary their sequencing to suit each particular situation.
 Even slow walking as distinct from fast running is likely to change the leg sequence pattern to some extent.
-Jumping spiders (Salticidae) usually perform their jumps using only Legs 3 and 4 and both pairs are extended hydraulically at the same time to execute the jump, the front two pairs of being extended upwards and forwards perhaps in readiness to grasp prey the spider has spotted.
+Jumping spiders (Salticidae) usually perform their jumps with both of each pair of initially flexed legs extended hydraulically at the same time to execute the jump, the front two pairs remaining extended upwards and forwards perhaps in readiness to grasp prey the spider has spotted.

 The leg sequencing mechanisms so far described apply to spiders that have prograde legs which by definition are ones that point fore and aft and